 How to use the info and pinfo commands in Linux

-When we install a software package, it automatically installs help pages that not only explain the functionality of the package but also provide a detailed description of how to use the functionality of the package.
+When you install a software package, it automatically installs help pages that explain the package's functionality and provide a detailed description of how to use it.
+There are two standard formats for help pages: manual and info.
+Manual pages contain detailed descriptions, whereas info pages include a summarized version of all features and functions of the package.

-Most packages prepare their help pages as manual pages only a few packages prepare their help pages as Texinfo pages.
-However, Texinfo pages provide more extensive information than corresponding manual pages.
+Most packages prepare their help pages as manual pages.
+Only a few packages prepare their help pages as info pages.
+However, info pages provide more extensive information than corresponding manual pages.
+The following command shows a list of all info pages.

 #ls /usr/share/info | column